 - Three different food and beverage options make wedding planning easy and the hotel will also work with you to create a unique menu

-- Property has a Conference Service Manager who handles hotel elements including set-up, time frames, and menu detailing
+- Property has a Conference Service Manager who handles hotel elements including menu detailing

 How to Choose Wedding Venues in New Orleans